licarazvan90/video-classification-3d-cnn-pytorch/README.md

 This command can be found in the  ```./run.sh ``` file

 ### 9.2 Result Video Generation
-This is a code for generating videos of classification results.
+This is a Python script for generating videos of classification results.
 It uses both ```output.json``` and videos as inputs and draw predicted class names in each frame.

 #### Requirements